NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 ## Types

 Programmers talk a lot about types, but what is a "type", anyway?
-It is, in essence, _the set of all possible values_ for, well, some _type_ of value.
+It is, in essence, _the set of all possible values_ for some variable.
+Defining such a set gives us some information about _what we can do_ with the value of that variable, in general.

-In a logical sense, it tells us _what we can do with a value_.
 For example, when speaking about numbers, we might say, "let x be any integer" or "let y be any real number not equal to zero".
 These statements tell us what we can do with these values; we know that we can add, subtract, or multiply x and y.
 We cannot necessarily divide by x (because x might be equal to zero), though we can divide by y.

 In programming, most languages have many built in types, and not just numbers; strings (of characters; that is, text) and more exotic things like pointers are all types of values that can be found in most programs, and the types of those values essentially tell us what we can do with them.